drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

 course it's pretty risky to be at low health the whole game, but no risk no reward after all.

+### Horn Drill and X Accuracy

+Horn Drill is an instant kill move, but it's really hard to hit.
+That is why we use X Accuracy before using it.
+X Accuracy removes the accuracy check before an attack, meaning every hit after an X Accuracy is guaranteed to land.

+### Hidden Items

+We collect a lot of hidden items in the route, so it's useful to know where most of them are.
+I try to have images any time you need to pick something up, but [here][4] is a good catalog of the hidden items through the game.

 ## Before Staring (Split 0)

   * Clear any existing save file by pressing Up + B + Select on the game title